mmistakes/minimal-mistakes/_drafts/fs2.md

 ## 8. Conclusions

 Our long journey through the main features of the fs2 library comes to an end.
 During the path, we introduced the concepts of `Stream` and how to declare them, both using pure values and in an effectful way.
-We analyzed streams internals, such as `Chunk`s and `Pull`.
+We analyzed streams internals, such as `Chunk`s and `Pull` types.
 We saw how to handle errors and how a stream can safely acquire and release a resource.
 Finally, we focused on concurrency and how streams can deal with concurrent programming.

 However, fs2 is more than this.
 We didn't speak about how to interact with the external world, for example, reading and writing files.
 We didn't see how to interrupt the execution of a stream.
-Moreover, to mention some, we didn't cite the many libraries built on top of fs2, such as `doobie` or `http4s`.
+Moreover, to mention some, we didn't cite the many libraries built on top of fs2, such as _doobie_ or _http4s_.
 However, the [documentation](https://fs2.io/#/) of fs2 is very comprehensive, and we can refer to it for more details.